About the Vegecat phi™ Diet

 Dry pet foods receive pasteurized dried digest surface applied at 1–3 percent concentration for dog and 1–7 percent for cat.
 Different digests justify different flavor designations for essentially the same pet food.
 With billions of pet food dollars at stake in the US, thousands of cats in pet food corporate catteries taste the latest developments in proprietary digests.
 Enzymes and the substrate mixtures used are closely guarded trade secrets.
 Digest is not something you want in your animal’s diet!

-Vegecat phi™ Ingredients: Nutritional Yeast, Calcium Citrate, Sodium Bisulfate, Potassium Chloride, Dicalcium Phosphate, Choline Bitartrate, Lysine, Arginine, Organic Dried Kelp, Arachidonic Acid, Taurine, L-Methionine, Ferrous Fumarte, D-alpha tocopherol, Zinc Oxide, Copper AAC, Vitamin A Palmitate, Ergocalciferol, Riboflavin, Selenium Yeast, Vitamin B12
+Vegecat phi™ Ingredients: Dried Yeast, Calcium Citrate, Sodium Bisulfate, Potassium Chloride, Dicalcium Phosphate, Choline Bitartrate, Lysine, Arginine, Dried Kelp, Arachidonic Acid, Taurine, L-Methionine, Ferrous Fumarate, d-alpha tocopherol acetate, Zinc Oxide, Copper amino acid chelate, Vitamin A Palmitate, Ergocalciferol, Riboflavin, Selenium Yeast, Vitamin B12 Supplement

 Use the kibble recipe (in the Vegecat phi™ instructions) to make a delicious kibble.
 Cut kibble pieces larger or smaller according to the size of your cats.